foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 The script `build-all.sh` will build and install both _arc*-elf32-_ and _arc*-snps-linux-uclibc-_ tool chains.
 The comments at the head of this script explain how it works and the parameters to use.
-It uses script `symlink-all.sh` to build a unified source directory.

 The script `arc-versions.sh` specifies the branches to use in each component Git repository.
 It can be edited to change the default branches if required.

-After checking out correct branches and building a unified source directory `build-all.sh` in turn uses `build-elf32.sh` and `build-uclibc.sh`.
+After checking out correct branches  `build-all.sh` in turn uses `build-elf32.sh` and `build-uclibc.sh`.
 These build respectively the _arc*-elf32_ and _arc*-snps-linux-uclibc_ tool chains.
 Details of the operation are provided as comments in each script file.
 Both these scripts use a common initialization script, `arc-init.sh`.

 The most important options of `build-all.sh` are: